Surajdy/Specialized/README.md

 # cut-coach-1829
-This is unit 4 final project. we are devolping cycle webiste https://656ddf26cf0cf5626c49eb74--imaginative-medovik-55da27.netlify.app/.
+This is unit 5 final project. we are devolping cycle webiste https://656ddf26cf0cf5626c49eb74--imaginative-medovik-55da27.netlify.app/.
 # Specialized

-# <span style="color:red"> <i class="fa-solid fa-italic">Webisite of [Specialized] WEBSITE</i></span>

 # <span style="color:red"> Welcome Here!</span>

 Hello Readers,<br>
 It was during the final week which is depicted as the construct week.
-We have done this project with group of 4 members and build cycle wesbite <br> This Project is our construct week project in Unit-5 an we give a name to our project
+We have done this project with group of 4 members and build cycle wesbite .This Project is our construct week project in Unit-5 an we give a name to our project

 <br> I hope you will enjoy the reading….